-The QIC assesses the appropriateness of care delivered and works to continuously enhance and improve the quality of services provided to members.
+The QIC assesses the appropriateness of care delivered and works to continuously enhance and improve the quality of services provided to MHS Health /Network Health Plan members.
 The committee reviews, evaluates, and approves the QI Program and recommends interventions and improvements.

 Meetings are scheduled four times annually.
-Membership includes health plan management, network providers practicing in the areas of primary care and other specialties, a mid-level practitioner, a behavioral health provider, and an external member advocate.
+Membership includes health plan management, network clinicians practicing in the areas of primary care and other specialties, a mid-level practitioner, a behavioral health provider and an external member advocate.